-After reading the book I got relatively excited for the film however from the looks of the trailers I knew they had changed a lot.
-Normally, I don’t like to compare the film exactly to the book however this is an exception – they changed everything!
+After reading the book I got relatively excited about the film however from the looks of the trailers I knew they had changed a lot.
+Normally, I don’t like to compare the film exactly to the book, however, this is an exception – they changed everything!

 I don’t know what happened to the film as it is nothing like the book, yes it does portray the message of not listening to labels but it missed out so many more important ones.
 I can understand why they didn’t include the sex scenes as it is a teen book and no one really wants to go and see that in the cinema (unless you want to go and watch ’fifty shades of grey!) but there was so much more stuff they missed.

 I was also disappointed that Bianca’s friends Jess and Casey weren’t included as much as they were in the book as their role in the book is to support Bianca and to portray the theme of friendship.
 Another thing they changed was Toby Tucker; he wasn’t kind or romantic but just a total arse in the film which I really disliked.
 His relationship in the book is so much nicer and ends on a happier note than in the film!